 CAT Syllabus

 The comprehensive and vast nature of the CAT syllabus adds another dimension to one of the prominent as well as demanding MBA competitive exams in India.
-It requires applicants to possess not only theoretically clear concepts but they should be able to think and read between the lines, understand the true objective of questions, find possible easy solutions to tough ones along with remarkable general intelligence and reasoning capacities.
+It requires applicants to possess not only theoretically clear concepts but they should be able to think and read between the lines, understand the true objective of questions, and find possible easy solutions to tough ones along with remarkable general intelligence and reasoning capacities.
 With three sections namely Quantitative Aptitude, Logical Reasoning & Data Interpretation and Verbal Ability & Reading Comprehension, the questions can range from a breath of fresh air to haunting ones.
-Take a look at what the CAT Syllabus comprises of and specific topics you need to focus upon.
+Take a look at what the CAT Syllabus comprises and specific topics you need to focus on.

 Important Dates: CAT 2020

-Opening of Registration 7th August 2019 [10 AM]
+Opening of Registration7th August 2019 [10 AM]

-Closing of Registration 18th September 2019 [5.00 PM]
+Closing of Registration18th September 2019 [5.00 PM]

-Download of Admit Card Begins 23rd October-24th November 2019
+Download of Admit Card Begins23rd October-24th November 2019

-Exam Date 24th November 2019
+Exam Date24th November 2019

-Tentative Declaration of Results 2nd Week of January 2019
+Tentative Declaration of Results2nd Week of January 2019

 Read about the CAT Scoring and Equating Process here